 It sounds blasphemous to think about it now, but there was a time when I wasn't much enamored with Fenway Park in Boston.

-In my first two trips to America's oldest major league ballpark, in 1995 and in 2001, I experienced overpriced scalpers, overly crowded trains, obstructed views, uncomfortable seats, long waits at the concession stands, and seeing my Orioles get the snot beaten out of them (although that last one no longer hurts all that much).
+In my first two trips to America's oldest major league ballpark, in 1995 and in 2001, I experienced overpriced scalpers, overly crowded trains, obstructed views, uncomfortable seats, long waits at the concession stands, and seeing my Orioles get the snot beaten out of them.

 Honestly, I made an effort to get it the second time around.
 I tried to appreciate the amount of history, the Green Monster, the shape of the place.
 But if you have to force it...